dartmouth-dltg/aspace_simple_bulk_edit/ReadMe.md

 ### Creating a New Date, Container Instance and Child Type & Indicator
-If an archival object does not have a date, instance or child type associated with it, simply entering data in the summary edit wndow and then udpating the archival object will create associated date and container instances.
+If an archival object does not have a date, instance or child type associated with it, simply entering data in the summary edit wndow and then updating the archival object will create associated date and container instances.

+### Removing an Object from the Edit Window
+An archival object can be removed from the summary list at any point if it was selected by accident by clicking the "X" at the end of the object row.

+### Other Behaviors
+Closing the modal will cause the parent window to refresh and will disable Reorder mode.

+Joshua Shaw (joshua.d.shaw@dartmouth.edu)
+Rauner Special Collections Library & Digital Library Technologies Group
+Dartmouth College